estherw66/EnergieOpwek/README.md

 ---

 ## Folder Structure
 The project is divided into the following folders.
 The data used in the project can be found in the data folder, this contains both the raw and cleaned data.
-The dataprep
+The data_prep folder contains all the notebooks we created for cleaning the data, the eda folder contains all the notebooks where we did the EDA and finally the models folder contains the notebooks used for creating and evaluating the models.
 ```
 .
 └── root/